Skip to content

 However, if I search for “star wars” (note the quotes) here’s the result:

-Elasticsearch In BeBanjo And Sequence 3
+Elasticsearch In Mediagenix On-Demand And Sequence 3

 When searching for star wars the search engine will look for star or wars, but when searching for “star wars” (i.e. with quotes) the search engine will look for that exact phrase.